Home

 Molded Cranberry Salad

-Great for Larger Groups Anytime
+Great for Larger Groups

-Impressive But Easy Salad Recipe
+Restaurant Salad Recipe

-This restaurant recipe is for a tasty and beautiful Molded Cranberry Salad.
-This can make a great centerpiece for a large holiday family dinner if you use a mold.
+This can make a nice centerpiece for a large holiday party, if you use a mold.

 Otherwise you can cut the salad into individual portions from an 8 X 8 inch pan or see another serving option below.
 It is delicious and healthy.